All Episodes

 It's Christian Sharia law.

-So think like radical Islam only Christian brand.
+So think like Radical Islam only Christian brand.

-And and in you know, radical circumstances too.
+And in radical circumstances, too.

-So the circumstances are post-apocalyptic in that story, and that no one can have kids, so there's only like these group of handmaids that can have kids.
+So the circumstances are post-apocalyptic in that story in that no one can have kids.

-That's the idea they're called handmaids.
+That's the, they're called handmaids.

-And so yeah, it's a it's a great story.
+And so, yeah, it's a great story.

 I mean, it was written way before all this social justice shit.

-You know, it was written, I think, in the 70s by Margaret Atwood, I think, wrote it, and she you know, she's left for sure, but this is not something that was written, you know, uh out of the Me Too movement.
+And she, you know, she's left for sure, but this is not something that was written, you know, out of the Me Too movement.

-It's something that was you know, an old story.
+It's something that was, you know, an old story.

-It's um honestly just a great post-apocalyptic scenario.
+It's honestly just a great post-apocalyptic scenario.

-You sold it, I kind of want to go watch it now.
+I kind of want to go watch it now.

 Yeah, it's worth it.